oskargustafsson/BFF/README.md

 Its ambition is to be a helper library rather than a framework, to be mixed and matched with home grown or third-party components.
 As such, each BFF module provides a specific service, with a minimal interface.
 All modules are AMD and CommonJS compatible.

+#### Distinguishing features
+* Modular, light weight, and no external dependencies.
+* Two versions; _development_ and _production_.
+The former with lots of runtime error checking, the latter minified and without error checks, for optimal performance.
+* Fast and fool-proof event system - uses inversion-of-control to make cleaning up event listeners more or less automatic.
+* Data modules (Record and List) combine event system with [getters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get) and [setters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set), to create a type safe data layer (in development mode) that can be manipulated using terse syntax.
+* Data modules support calculated properties, similar to [signals](http://elm-lang.org/guide/reactivity#signals) in [FRP](https://en.wikipedia.org/wiki/Functional_reactive_programming), whose values are derived from one or more other properties - and still emits events when their calculated values change.
+* View module that combines the best parts of Backbone.js views with React-like DOM patching to provide a structured approach to building SPAs, with very little boilerplate code, while maintaining separation of concerns.

 Demos
 -----
 [Todo application](http://oskargustafsson.github.io/BFF-todos-example/) ([source](https://github.com/oskargustafsson/BFF-todos-example/))